AndreTGMello/andretgmello.github.io/en/_posts/2020-10-04-say-hi-to-hy.md

 Submit yours as well! :)

 PS: The credits for the joke in the first paragraph goes to [@hlissner](https://github.com/hlissner).
-Check out his Emacs distribution, [Doom Emacs](https://github.com/hlissner/doom-emacs).
+Btw, if you use Emacs (or plan on doing so), you should totally check out his Emacs distribution, [Doom Emacs](https://github.com/hlissner/doom-emacs).
 I've been using for quite some time now and I highly recommend it!